Enable Stock Conversion

 Link to section

-4. Update the inventory after selling two units of sellable-only variations
+4. Sell two units of sellable-only variations

-Now, another customer orders two glasses of wine.
+In this scenario, a customer orders two glasses of wine.
 To update the inventory to account for this transaction, call the BatchChangeInventory endpoint on the sellable-only variation (IUD2QMXX4K62W35HW5CVQGL6), specifying the quantity 2.

 This is shown in the following example request: